-C. Updating group key
+5.3.
+Updating a group key

-Our key management protocol provides a scalable approach for updating the group key for large dynamic groups.
-Section 3 shows that as groups become large and dynamic, the re-keying the group on each membership change becomes unsustainable.
-One of the approaches to keep the key fresh is by re-keying the group key at some fixed intervals; this approach is computationally expensive as the partial keys and group key will be computed again.
+Our key management protocol provides a scalable approach for updating group keys for large dynamic groups.
+Section 3 shows that large dynamic groups, rekeying the group on each membership change becomes unsustainable.
+One of the approaches to keep the key fresh is by re-keying the group at fixed intervals; this approach is computationally expensive as the partial keys and the group key will be computed again.
 Another approach for updating the key would be to send a message from the cluster head to its group members consists of instructions to remove or add a certain partial key from the group key in order to get the new group key.
 The group key K, which is described in Section 5.1 is:

-$$K = g^{S1 S2 S3 S10 S4 S5 S6 S11 S7 S8 S9 S12s13}$$ [Old group key]

-For example, the cluster head sends an encrypted message to its group member for removing S10 from their group key.
+$K = g^{S1 S2 S3 S10 S4 S5 S6 S11 S7 S8 S9 S12s13}$ [Old group key] For example, the cluster head sends an encrypted message to its group member for removing S10 from their group key.
 The new group key K would be: